Support

 ENZ is New Zealand's government agency dedicated to international education.
 We promote New Zealand as a study destination, but also support New Zealanders to broaden their own horizons through international education experiences beyond our shores.
 You can learn more about ENZ by visiting our website.

-Applying for the scholarship involves submitting a few documents, providing two referees, and helping us get to know you with three short written statements and a two minute video.
+Applying for the scholarship involves submitting a few documents, providing two referees, and helping us get to know you with three short written statements, with the option of submitting a two-minute video.

 Visit the How to apply page for more info.